vedph/mqdq_mqutil/Readme.md

 - **import**: import partitioned text documents, plus apparatus where available, into a Cadmus database.
 - **export**: regenerate text files and apparatus files from the Cadmus database.
 The TEI headers, which are not imported in Cadmus, will be merged with the output text documents.

+Note for users: if not using a development machine (which has the SDK installed), you must install the [.NET Core runtime](https://dotnet.microsoft.com/download/dotnet-core) to run this program.

 ## Partitioning

 ### Rationale